-In place of the courses listed above, students can satisfy this requirement by an equivalent score on an IWU Placement Exam or AP language exam.
+In place of a course with Second Language credit, students can satisfy this requirement by an equivalent score on an IWU Placement Exam or AP language exam.
 Entering international students whose native language is not English are exempt from the second language requirement under any one of the following circumstances:

-- 1) They were required to take the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) for admission. - 2) They provide a transcript from a secondary school where the primary language of instruction was not English. - 3) They provide a transcript or other form of written certification that documents satisfactory completion of more than four years of study in one language other than English.
+- 1) They met the IWU requirements for admission via exam. - 2) They provide a transcript from a secondary school where the primary language of instruction was not English. - 3) They provide a transcript or other form of written certification that documents satisfactory completion of more than four years of study in one language other than English.

-Placement exams are available in French, German, Italian, Latin, and Spanish.
-Students requesting placement in other languages IWU offers (Chinese, classical Greek, Japanese, Russian) should contact the coordinator of the Language Resource Center.
+Placement exams are available in French and Spanish.
+Students requesting placement in other languages IWU offers (such as ASL or Japanese) should contact the coordinator of the Language Resource Center.
 Results from language placement exams serve to recognize proficiency, to allow students to enroll in an appropriate course, or to fulfill the Shared Curriculum requirement in Second Language (LA).
 IWU does not grant course unit or degree credit as a result of placement exams.

-Placement exams are typically taken by incoming first-year students during the week before classes start, although special arrangements may be made to take the placement exam at other times.
+Placement exams are typically taken by incoming first-year students during Rising Titan summer orientation sessions, although special arrangements may be made to take the placement exam at other times.
 Students may not arrange for a placement exam in a language once they have begun study of the language at the university level, including transfer credit or study abroad.

-Special placement exams in languages the University does not offer may be arranged, when possible, for students who have demonstrated secondary school study or reading and writing proficiency in a language.
-When appropriate, exams will include reading, writing, and speaking.
-Such languages may include, but are not limited to, Korean, modern Greek, Polish, and American Sign Language.
+Special proficiency exams in languages the University does not offer may be arranged, when possible, for students who have demonstrated advanced secondary school study or speaking and writing proficiency in a language.
+Such languages may include, but are not limited to, Korean, modern Greek, and Polish.